Menu

 Burn Scars Threaten Drinking Water Across Much of the West

 Wildfires and their lasting effects are becoming a way of life in the nation’s West, including California, as climate change and management practices cause fires to increase in number, intensity and acreage burned, while extending the length of the fire season.
-PHI’s Dr. Gina Solomon comments on hazards to drinking water from the toxic chemicals released from wildfires.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, comments on hazards to drinking water from the toxic chemicals released from wildfires.

 • Los Angeles Times/Kaiser Health News